 Displaced persons may elect to purchase a replacement home.
-In such instances and when the purchase occurs within twelve (12) months of the permanent relocation date, PRDOH provides down payment assistance equal to the maximum amount of rental assistance due to the displaced person, assuming selection of PRDOH's most comparable replacement dwelling.
+In such instances and when the purchase occurs within twelve (12) months of the permanent relocation date, PRDOH and its Subrecipients provide down payment assistance following the limits and requirements at 49 C.F.R. § 24.402(c).

 The full payment must be applied to the purchase price of the replacement dwelling and related incidental expenses.
-Therefore, PRDOH prefers to issue such payments in conjunction with the displaced person closing on the purchase of the replacement dwelling.
-Where such coordination is not feasible, PRDOH ensures payment will reimburse the displaced person's for out-of-pocket costs incurred for the down payment on the replacement property or related incidental expenses.
+Therefore, such payments should be issued in conjunction with the displaced person closing to purchase the replacement dwelling.
+Where such coordination is not feasible, PRDOH and its Subrecipients must ensure payment is used to reimburse the displaced person for out-of-pocket costs incurred for the down payment on the replacement property or related and eligible incidental expenses.